Tsunamiisking/Tsunamiisking/README.md

 - 💬 Ask me about **react, next, oracle, firebase**

 - ⚒️ I am deeply committed to continuous learning and professional growth.
-My goal is to expand my expertise and develop innovative solutions by embracing challenges and exploring new opportunities.
+My goal is to expand my expertise and develop solutions by embracing challenges and exploring new opportunities.
 I approach every project with responsibility, dedication, and a drive to deliver meaningful results.
 I am eager to collaborate, share knowledge, and contribute to impactful initiatives that align with my passion for technology and problem-solving.

 <h3 align="left">Connect with me:</h3>
 <p align="left">